neel-mehtani/Autoencoder-MultiOmic-LungCancer-Analysis/README.md

 <img width="811" alt="Screenshot 2023-01-09 at 1 11 58 PM"
 src="https://user-images.githubusercontent.com/52592007/211315953-5859396e-ed52-4c4c-b9bd-d61b6010badd.png">

 1. This project aims to use Autoencoders for unsupervised for dimensionality reduction.
-We built 4 different autoencoders using pytorch - GE, CNV, GE + CNV, GE + CNV ensemble
+4 different autoencoder implementations using pytorch were used - GE, CNV, GE + CNV, GE + CNV ensemble
-2. We visualised the data using PCA and t-SNE
+2. Data was visualized using PCA and t-SNE
-3. We further aim to classify between the ALC and SCLC using supervised machine learning models Support Vector Machine (SVM) and Random Forest and compare the results for mono-omic and multi-omic data using a 5-fold Cross Validation
+3. Classification of ALC vs. SCLC was conducted using supervised machine learning models Support Vector Machine (SVM) and Random Forest and compare the results for mono-omic and multi-omic data using a 5-fold Cross Validation